philqc/deep-value-networks-pytorch/README.md

 Built DVN for multi-label classification/ image segmentation and image tagging.
 * Baseline models:
 1. Feature network (SPEN): <br /> Multi-layer perceptron that computes a feature representation of the inputs for multi-label classification.
-Also can be used as a baseline model.
-2. Fully Convolutional Network (FCN).
-Used as a baseline model for Image Segmentation tasks.
+2. Fully Convolutional Network (FCN) for Image Segmentation.
 3. Unary model for image tagging: Pretrained AlexNet on ImageNet that was fine tuned on the MIRFLICKR25k dataset to make independent predictions for each tag of an image.
 Taken from the *Deep Structured Prediction with Nonlinear Output Transformations* paper(Graber & al 2018.)